Loneliness sucks. Loneliness is real (see ** at the end). Loneliness is a signal that you are alive and living vulnerably (which has times of suck).

 “Real relief from loneliness requires the cooperation of at least one other person, and yet the more chronic our loneliness becomes, the less equipped we may be to entice such cooperation.”John T. Cacioppo, Loneliness: Human Nature and the Need for Social Connection

 John T. Cacioppo did some amazing scientific research into loneliness.
 (Doesn’t the book title sound like a science read?
 It is.)
 There are some wow thoughts here to help us understand the truth of loneliness and how loneliness actually sabotages our connections to others.
 Isn’t that ironic?

 The purpose of loneliness is like the purpose of hunger.
 Hunger takes care of your physical body.
 Loneliness takes care of your social body, which you also need to survive and prosper.
 We’re a social species.John T. Cacioppo, Loneliness: Human Nature and the Need for Social Connection

 There are seasons of loneliness and then there are times when loneliness is prolonged.
 It is during those prolonged times that the brain changes to self-preservation.
 The brain becomes hypervigilant to social threats so I start seeing threats everywhere—whether consciously or unconsciously.
 I become like the animal on the edge of the herd.
 I feel vulnerable believing the possibility that everyone is going to hurt me.

 This is so exhausting.
-This is why it becomes easier to not try with people anymore and stay “safe” in our loneliness.
+This is why it becomes easier for me to not try with people anymore and to stay “safe” in my loneliness.
 (A lie.)
 The exhaustion comes because these threats wreak havoc on the body by putting the nervous system on constant alert.
-This exhaustion from the lie I am feeding the body that “every” new situation is a threat that then leads to a learned passivity.
+This exhaustion from the lie I am feeding the body is that “every” new situation is a threat.
+This then leads to a learned passivity.